 Cannot import reg file: Not all data has been successfully written to the registry.
 Some keys are open by the system or other processes, or you do not have insufficient privileges to perform this operation.

 The error is not surprising.
-When restoring the complete registry backup because there are many keys for which we won’t have permissions.
-It’s merely impossible to give permission to the entire registry entries because they might cause the system not to boot.
+When restoring the complete registry backup because there are many keys for which we won’t have permission.
+It’s impossible to permit the entire registry entries because they might cause the system not to boot.
 Most of the third-party application keys and some of the system keys can be restored, but not all.
 So follow the methods below to achieve it.

 - Sign in and administrator and try